KMHSTG/Gunbird2-UnlockAine/README.md

 # **Gunbird 2 - Unlock Aine**

 This patch makes Aine unlocked by default in the Gunbird 2 MAME rom.
 It has no other effect.
 The advantage to unlocking Aine in this manner, as opposed to using the built-in password, is mainly that you will be able to record and playback Gunbird 2 demos in MAME with all characters, while disabling nvram.
 Which will let you avoid demo desync.
-After patching your rom, make sure to add the following command to both your recording and playback shortcuts:
+After patching your rom, make sure to add the following command to both your recording and playback shortcuts (and any other shortcuts you will be launching the game with):

 If using Shmupmame 4.2:  -nvram_directory nul
 Example: \Shmupmameui_v42.exe gunbird2 -record gb2demo.inp -nvram_directory nul